Protect your data

 Vehicle problems happen, and they can be truly frustrating.
 The first thing to do is see if you have any other way to get there and arrange alternate means of transportation.
 If it just isn’t possible, it is important to let the company know as soon as possible that you need to reschedule.

-How to reschedule the interview
+How to reschedule an interview

-If you find that it’s absolutely necessary to reschedule your interview, take the time to be as professional as possible, in order to maintain a positive relationship with a potential employer.
+If you find that it’s absolutely necessary to reschedule your interview, take the time to be as professional as possible, to maintain a positive relationship with a potential employer.
 You don’t want to burn bridges or sabotage your chances of getting the job.
 Additionally, try not to reschedule more than once.
 Most hiring managers can forgive one change, but after that, you run the risk of appearing flaky or unreliable.

-Give as much notice as possible
+1. Give as much notice as possible

 Sometimes things come up at the last minute that can’t be helped, but do your best to give your interviewer as much advance warning as possible to minimize any inconvenience.
 A little consideration goes a long way, and people appreciate knowing you value their time.

-Stay positive
+2. Stay positive

 Express and emphasize your continued interest in the job, despite your need to reschedule.
 The interviewer will recognize that the position is still a priority for you.

-Give them a reason
+3. Give them a reason

-Express your regret
+4. Express your regret

 Apologize for having to reschedule and being unable to meet at the agreed-upon time.
 You may be throwing their schedule off-kilter and if you are asking for another opportunity, it helps to be contrite.
 This will make it seem like you’re not taking this decision lightly, and that you appreciate their understanding.

-Ask for an alternate time
+5. Ask for an alternate time

 Dear [name of hiring manager],